RetroN

-RetroN is a series of video game consoles created and developed by Hyperkin which allows users to play old video games from consoles such as the Nintendo Entertainment System and the Super NES.
+RetroN is a series of video game consoles created and developed by Hyperkin which allows users to play video games from consoles such as the Nintendo Entertainment System and the Super NES.
 Since the release of the RetroN 5, they have been connected via HDMI.
 The latest in the series, RetroN Sq, was released in 2021.

 Released

 Note: The numbering in early RetroN models refers to the number of cartridge slots the system has, and not necessarily the order of release.

 RetroN 3 (2010)

 The RetroN 3 was released in May 2010.
 It supports Nintendo Entertainment System (NES), Super NES (SNES) and Genesis games.
 It includes wireless controllers, as well as ports allowing for use of the original controllers released for each console.
 The RetroN 3 offers S-video or composite AV output.
 It retailed for $70, and came in two colors: red and black.

 RetroN 3 HD, an updated version with HDMI output, was released on February 21, 2020.